 On 14 January 2014, Assistant Minister for Social Services, Senator Mitch Fifield, announced that Resthaven was to receive approximately $1.2 million extra per year in Commonwealth Home and Community Care (HACC) funding, resulting in new services to more than 300 people.
 A portion of this funding was allocated to Resthaven Murray Bridge and Hills Community Services, allowing extra services to be delivered in the locality.

-In mid-2014, a new Lifestyle Choices Wellness and Activities Centre was opened at 6 Annerley Road, Murray Bridge.
+In mid-2014, a new Lifestyle Choices Wellness and Activities Centre was opened at 5 Anerley Avenue, Murray Bridge.
 The centre offered a variety of wellness services, including arthritis and Parkinson’s groups and general exercise groups.
 Extending the range of services available to maximise independence, the centre also offered individual occupational therapy assessment and intervention.

 .jpg)